A Field Guide to the

 Hunting Style

-Nocturnal ground hunter.
+Hunts on the ground at night.
 Enlarged fangs pierce sow bug armor.
-Defensive bite possible but minor.
+Can bite defensively, but the bite is not serious.

 Habitat